CAAPIM/Cordova-MAS-CLI/README.md

 # Docs
 - [Overview of Mobile SDK for Cordova]
 - [Create your first Mobile SDK for Cordova app]
-- [Full reference docs for mas-cli][Reference docs] has details of commands to forge, prepare and purge [Mobile SDK for Cordova](http://mas.ca.com/docs/cordova/1.7.00/guides/) based projects.
+- [Full reference docs for cordova-mas-cli][Reference docs] has details of commands to forge, prepare and purge [Mobile SDK for Cordova](http://mas.ca.com/docs/cordova/1.7.00/guides/) based projects.

 # How You Can Contribute